In this video, we’ll show you how to use a tractor-powered snowblower to move lots and lots of snow.

 For this project, we’ll be using a Frontier SB1174 3-point Snowblower (US CA), and a John Deere 4052M Compact Utility Tractor (US CA).
 We’re also using a D170 loader and a 73-inch materials bucket for balance, and because they’re two of the most useful tools you’ll ever have around your place.

-After locking down the snowblower on the iMatch, make sure it’s level front to back by adjusting the top link if necessary.
+Step 1 to use a tractor powered snowblower is to hook it up properly.
+So, after locking down the snowblower on the iMatch, make sure it’s level front to back by adjusting the top link if necessary.
 Then attach the PTO shaft to the tractor, close the driveline shield, and attach the safety chain for the PTO.

 Adjust both skid shoes to provide about an inch of ground clearance to help protect the snowblower and the surface you’re clearing.